-By following best management practices as described in the EA, the temporary impacts due to construction will be minimized.
+By following best management practices as described in the Environmental Assessment, the temporary impacts due to construction will be minimized.
 Moreover, the long-term results from the implementation of the proposed Project will be positive overall.
-The EA identified benefits to surface and ground water as well as the project's impacts on social justice issues.
+The Environmental Assessment identified benefits to surface and groundwater, as well as positive impacts related to social justice issues.